 - Some people will be selective when he/she says yes to be a reference.
 Meaning, the prospective reference does not “agree” with the prospective company’s values, the industry is potentially controversial, he/she doesn’t like the organization, etc.

 #7 is where I am.
-A good hiring professional WILL ask softball questions and then transition to difficult question to ensure the company is doing its due diligence.
+A good hiring professional WILL ask softball questions and then transition to difficult questions to ensure the company is doing its due diligence.

 Golden Rule #2